funkyfuture/deck-chores/docs/usage.rst

 command    the command to run
+cron       a :ref:`cron` definition date       a :ref:`date` definition env        this namespace holds environment variables that are set
+           on the command's context
-cron       a :ref:`cron` definition date       a :ref:`date` definition interval   a :ref:`interval` definition max        the maximum of simultaneously running command instances,
+interval   a :ref:`interval` definition max        the maximum of simultaneously running command instances,
            defaults to :envvar:`DEFAULT_MAX`